Manoelmonteiro/video_summary/README.md

-VideoSummaryAI is a complete end-to-end application that uses Artificial Intelligence to:
+<b>VideoSummaryAI</b> is a complete end-to-end application that uses Artificial Intelligence to:

-Download YouTube videos
+-Download YouTube videos

-Automatically transcribe the audio
+-Automatically transcribe the audio

-Generate a detailed explanation of the content
+-Generate a detailed explanation of the content

-Display the result directly in the browser
+-Display the result directly in the browser

 The system uses:

 ✔ FastAPI backend

 ✔ React + Vite frontend

 ✔ Groq Whisper & Compound AI models

 ✔ REST API integration

 ✔ Python virtual environment (venv)

-🚀 Features
+### Features
-🎥 Automatic Video Download (YouTube)
+## Automatic Video Download (YouTube)

-Uses pytubefix
+•Uses pytubefix

-Automatically selects the highest resolution
+•Automatically selects the highest resolution

-Progress tracking in the terminal
+•Progress tracking in the terminal

-🎧 Audio Transcription with Whisper
+## Audio Transcription with Whisper

 Model: whisper-large-v3-turbo